-Note: AC 20-27F contains a detailed evaluation of the registration process.
+Note: AC 20-27G contains a detailed explanation of the registration process.
 I suggest that you begin the process by thoroughly reading it.

 The procedures contained in this order apply to both Aircraft Certification Manufacturing and Flight Standards Airworthiness Aviation Safety Inspectors, and to private persons/organizations (DARs) delegated authority to issue airworthiness certificates and related approvals.
 Chapter 4, Section 1 provides general guidance material associated with special airworthiness certification.
 Chapter 4, Section 7 provides specific information for special airworthiness certification of experimental amateur-built aircraft.

 1. What is a special airworthiness certificate in the experimental category?

 This certificate is issued to operate an aircraft that does not have a type certificate or does not conform to its type certificate.
 Additionally, this certificate is issued to operate kit-built aircraft that were assembled without the supervision and quality control of the production certificate holder.
 Special airworthiness certificates may be issued in the experimental category for the following purposes:

 Research and development: to conduct aircraft operations as a matter of research or to determine if an idea warrants further development.
 Typical uses for this certificate include new equipment installations, operational techniques or new use, or pure research.